 The report also said flower comprised 60% of dispensary sales, concentrates 22%, and edibles 18%.

-A report released in December 2015 by BOTEC Analysis Corp. estimated that the state’s marijuana market is divided roughly into thirds for medical, recreational and illicit use.
+A report released in December 2015 by Botec Analysis estimated that the state’s marijuana market is divided roughly into thirds for medical, recreational and illicit use.